ibexa/documentation-developer/docs/guide/personalization/enabling_personalization.md

 # Enabling Personalization

 The Ibexa Personalization solution is based on a client-server architecture.
-To make it operational, you must obtain and set up certain configuration parameters.
+To make it operational, you must obtain and set up certain authentication parameters.

-## Requesting access to the engine
+## Requesting access to the server

-At first you must request credentials required to access the recommendation engine.
+At first you must request credentials required to access the recommendation server.

 To do this, in the Back Office, select **Personalization** and then **Dashboard**.
 On the welcome screen, enter the following details in their respective fields: